Guide

 nylas calendar availability check

 The --json flag gives Manus structured output to parse.
-It will scan your Thursday afternoon for conflicts and report back whether you have open time slots.
+Manus scans your Thursday afternoon for conflicts and reports back whether you have open time slots.

 Find a mutual time